Refining a Museum's Indoor Location Tracking & Messaging

-We helped Brooklyn Museum expand their Ask app to Android and make some improvements along the way.
+We helped Brooklyn Museum expand their Ask app to Android and made some experience improvements along the way.

 Shelley Bernsetin launched the Ask app at the Brooklyn Museum with the backing of Bloomberg Philanthropies and after meticulous user testing.
 The feature set allowed museumgoers to message staff and ask questions about pieces they saw.
 The secret sauce to help facilitate this process were specially-placed beacons throughout the museum – the locations of which were transmitted along with messages from the app so that answers could come quickly and accurately from staff.
 Unfortunately, about 15% of messages arrived without beacon data attached and Android users were being left out entirely.